ydaniv/backbone-ws/README.md

 #### `expect([expectation] [, seconds])`

-Sets an expectation for receiving a message from the server.
+Creates and returns an expectation for receiving a message from the server.

 If called without arguments then `expectation` defaults to the `expect` option and `seconds` defaults to the `expectSeconds` option.
 If `expectation` is `true` then it behaves as if no `expectation` argument was provided.

 Otherwise, any `expectation` given will be used for assertion.
+If `false`/`null` are used then any incoming message will resolve the expectation.

-#### `assert([data])`
+An Expectation object has a `promise` property which is a Promise object.
+You can set handlers for fulfilled/rejected cases according to the Promises API.

-Asserts that the given `data` fulfils the set expectation, if one is set.
+This promise will be rejected when the timeout set in `seconds` ends.

-If the set expectation is a `function` then `data` will be passed as an argument to it. if it is a `string` then if `data` is also a `string` they are compared, otherwise the value of `data[this.typeAttribute]` is compared  against the expectation.
+You can dispose of the expectation before that by calling the `.kill()` method of the expectation object.

-Otherwise, expecting both the expectation and `data` to be `Object`s, each key and value in the expectation are compared against the same pair in `data`.
+This mechanism can be used for creating a lightweight request/response like API, or a heartbeat mechanism, or validating that a client can send and receive data.

 ### Events: